-When you travel to a conference, workshop, etc. count the time from when you left your house to when you return, if it is all done in one day.
+When you travel to a conference, workshop, etc. from an MCLS branch, count the time from when you arrived at the branch to when you return to the branch, if it is all done in one day.

 Personal side trips are NOT included as work time.

 If a lunch hour is taken, that is not counted as work time.
 If lunch is provided/you work through lunch, it is counted as work time.